Get support from A&P

 ISO 9001 Certified

 In Spain, the Registro de Empresas Acreditadas (REA) is an administrative risk-prevention instrument since it aims at ensuring that companies comply with certain requirements in the field of prevention of risks at work.
-In particular, companies shall ensure the fulfillment of the requirements relating to capacity and quality in matters of Occupational Risk-Prevention (ORP), as contained in Royal Decree 1627/1997.
+In particular, companies must comply with standards related to capacity and quality in Occupational Risk-Prevention (ORP), as contained in Royal Decree 1627/1997.

 About the REA: Definition and purposes

-The REA or Register of Accredited Companies is a public administrative register, regulated in Royal Decree 1109/2007, which implements Law 32/2006 of 18 October 2006.
-Its purpose is to guarantee certain requirements for companies operating in the construction sector, especially in the field of occupational risk prevention and quality of employment.
+The REA (Register of Accredited Companies) is a public administrative register governed by Royal Decree 1109/2007, which implements Law 32/2006 of 18 October.
+Its purpose is to ensure that companies in the construction sector meet specific standards, particularly in occupational risk prevention and employment quality.

 Each region in Spain (Comunidad Autónoma) has its own Register of Accredited Companies.
-With respect to foreign companies, they shall apply for their registration in REA in the region where they are going to carry out its first provision of services in Spain.
+Foreign companies must register with the REA in the region where they will first provide services in Spain.
 However, this registration is valid throughout the national territory.
 Besides, the registration is valid for a period of 3 years from the date of approval.

-By means of the registration into REA, a company accredits compliance with the solvency and quality of work requirements listed in the Law on Subcontracting in the Construction Sector (LSC).
+By registering with the REA, a company demonstrates compliance with the solvency and quality requirements outlined in the Law on Subcontracting in the Construction Sector.
 In particular, a company certifies that:

 • has adequate infrastructure and facilities to carry out the contracted activities,